What Is Revolving Utilization?

 Credit card issuers report activity to the credit bureaus once a month, typically at the end of each billing cycle.
 This means it could be a few weeks after you take action to improve your credit score before you see any change.

-5 Ways to Improve Your Credit Utilization Rate
+5 Ways to Improve Your Credit Utilization Ratio

 Improving credit scores can take time, so it’s important to start working on it well before you need to use it.
-Your credit profile is something you build over months and years, but there are some things you can do to boost your credit utilization so that your FICO score is as robust as it can be.
+Your credit profile is something you build over months and years, but there are some things you can do to keep a low credit utilization ratio so that your FICO score is as robust as it can be.

 Reduce Your Credit Card Debt